-Field # Description 12 Have the patient or authorized person sign or indicate signature on file in lieu of an actual signature if you have the original signature of the patient or other authorized person on file authorizing the release of any medical or other information necessary to process this claim.
-13 Have the subscriber or authorized person sign or indicate signature on file in lieu of an actual signature if you have the original signature of the member or other authorized person on file authorizing assignment of payment to you.
+Field # Description 13 Have the subscriber or authorized person sign or indicate signature on file in lieu of an actual signature if you have the original signature of the member or other authorized person on file authorizing assignment of payment to you.
 14 Enter the date of injury or medical emergency.
 For conditions of pregnancy enter the LMP.
 If other conditions of illness, enter the date of onset of first symptoms.
 15 If patient has previously had the same or similar illness, give the date of the previous episode.
 16 Leave blank.
 17 Enter name of referring physician or provider.
 17a Enter ID number of referring physician or provider.
 17b Enter 1B (BCBSNC ID qualifier) in the shaded area and to the immediate right of 17a.
 Enter the BCBSNC ID number of the referring provider in the shaded box to the right of the ID qualifier.
-(This field is only required if the NPI number is not reported in box 17b.)
+(This field is only required if the NPI number is not reported in Box 17B.
 Example: 17a.
-18 12345 18 If services are provided in the hospital, give hospitalization dates related to the current services.
+18 12345 17b.
+NPI 1234567891 18 If services are provided in the hospital, give hospitalization dates related to the current services.
 19 Leave blank.
 20 Complete this block to indicate billing for clinical diagnosis tests.
-21 Enter the diagnosis/condition of the patient indicated by the ICD-9 code.
-Enter only the diagnosis code, not the narrative description.
-Enter up to four codes in priority order (primary, secondary conditions).
-The primary diagnosis should be reported in diagnosis #1.
-The secondary in #2.
-Contributing diagnosis in #3 and #4.
-When entering the number, include a space (accommodated by the period) between the two sets of numbers.
-If entering a code with more than 3 beginning digits (e.g., E codes), enter the fourth digit on top of the period.
-21 Example: 21.
-DIAGNOSIS OR NATURE OF ILLNESS OR INJURY (Retype Hems 1,2, 3 or 4 to item 24E by Line) 1.
-22 Leave blank.
-23 Enter certification of prior review # here if services require it.
+21 Enter the ICD indicator to identify the version of ICD codes being reported.
+Enter the indicator between the vertical, dotted lines in the upper right-hand portion of the field.
+Enter the codes left justified on each line to identify the patient's diagnosis and/or condition.
+Do not include the decimal point in the diagnosis code, because it is implied.
+List no more than 12 ICD-10-CM diagnosis codes.
+Relate lines A - L to the lines of service in 24E by the letter of the line.
+Use the greatest level of specificity.
+Do not provide narrative description in this field.
+The "Diagnosis of Nature of Illness or Injury" is the sign, symptom, complaint, or condition of the patient relating to the service(s) on the claim.
+This field allows for the entry of a 1 character indicator and 12 diagnosis codes at a maximum of 7 characters in length.
+Example: 21.
+DIAGNOSIS OR NATURE OF ILLNESS OR INJURY Relate A-L to service line below (24E) ICD Ind.
+0 22 Leave blank.
+23 Enter certification of prior review number here if services require it.
+Continued on the following page